hwang2006/Generative-AI-with-LLMs/README.md

             XXXXXX    amd_a100nv_8 jupyter_    $USER  RUNNING       0:02   8:00:00      1 gpu30
 ```

-Once making sure that the jupyter server is running on a computer node, you can open a new terminal to make a SSH client connection and then open a web browser to launch a jupyter client interface as described in the above section.

 ## Lab Exercises
 Now, you are ready to do Generative AI with LLMs practices either using the *genai* conda environment that you have created or the *genai* container image available in the */apps/applications/singularity_images/ngc* directory on Neuron.
 After cloning this GitHub repository on your scratch directory (e.g., /scratch/$USER), you should able to see the lab exercise files through the Jupyter Notebook interface that you have opened.
 You could start with *Lab_1_summarize_dialogue.ipynb* just by clickihng it that covers prompting and prompt engineering practices.
 Instruction and LoRA PEFT fine-tunings are discussed in Lab2 and RLHF practices are in Lab3.
 Here is an example of how to leverage the singularity *genai* container image for LLMs and Generative AI practices on the Neuron system.
 ```